About us

 Trustee

 Susan Hitchiner is part of the communities of New Zealanders who are living overseas.
 She has been living in Paris, France for nearly ten years.
-Susan is an independent director focusing on third sector (not-for-profit/charitable) organisations and is a chartered member of the New Zealand Institute of Directors (CMInstD).
+Susan is an independent director focusing on third sector (not-for-profit/charitable) organisations and, until 2023 when she retired from the Institute, was a chartered member of the New Zealand Institute of Directors (CMInstD).
 During her time in Paris, Susan continued to hold board positions: in Aotearoa; for an international organisation; and for L'Association France Nouvelle Zélande; before joining Contemporary HUM.
 Susan brings governance, strategic and financial management skills and experience to Contemporary HUM and a lay perspective to the board's deliberations.
 She is nonetheless an 'appreciator' of visual arts and has a particular interest in supporting HUM's role in promoting awareness and understanding of Aotearoa's artists globally.

 Institutional support